 No one wants to be the “bad” parent, we all want to be friends with our kids, but let’s be real, sometimes having a “bad guy” in the home is necessary.

-Let’s talk about the naughty corner.
+Let’s talk about mastering the “Naughty Corner”.
 This disciplinary tactic has served us well over the years.
 I used to think like seriously, “what is the point”, but the point is isolation and it is also to give the child a chance to calm down.
 No child wants to be excluded from anything or feel isolated.
-I think it also makes them feel like their behaviour is being called upon and displayed for all to see, which I find they do not appreciate at all.
+I think it also makes them feel like their behaviour is being called out and displayed for all to see, which I find they do not appreciate at all.

 There are situations, however, when I personally feel like this is just a waste of my time.
 We will address that later on, but these are 3 very important factors to remember

 We used it a lot in the case of a tantrum.
 I promise the first time you do this, they will think it’s a joke or a game unless they go to pre-school, or daycare, which my kids didn’t.
 Well, not until they were 4 years old.

 I felt that it was important to follow the strategies a school would use to make the teacher’s lives are a little easier.
 I don’t believe my child’s bad behaviour should ruin a teacher’s day, or make people feel uncomfortable, whoever it may be, even if it’s a stranger on the street.